paulstansifer/unseemly/pitch.md

  you almost certainly hear the advice to use the macro system sparingly, if at all.
 And the macro languages all lack type systems.
-Why?
-If you don't follow that advice, you will discover that type errors in macro-generated code are incredibly difficult to understand.
+It's because type errors in macro-generated code are incredibly difficult to understand.

 This is no small issue.
 Type errors are the user interface of a typed language;
  the primary purpose of types is to produce useful error messages.

+Macros in Unseemly have types.
+This means that typechecking happens on code with macros in it, as opposed to code with all the macros expanded away.

+So, just like a true Lisp, in Unseemly you don't know whether something is part of the language or whether it's a macro.
+And, just like a true ML, Unseemly's type errors are concise and useful.